Willagbons/gmail-url-threat-analyser-bot/README.md

 # Gmail URL Scanner Bot

-A Python-based security tool that monitors Gmail for new emails, extracts URLs, and scans them for threats using urlscan.io.
+A Python-based bot that monitors Gmail for new emails, extracts URLs, and scans them for threats using urlscan.io.
 The bot provides real-time threat detection and alerting for suspicious URLs found in emails.

 ## Features

-- **Gmail Integration**: Automatically monitors Gmail inbox for new emails
-- **URL Extraction**: Extracts URLs from email subjects and bodies using regex
-- **Threat Scanning**: Scans URLs with urlscan.io for comprehensive threat analysis
-- **Real-time Alerts**: Generates alerts for URLs with high threat scores
-- **Browser Automation**: Uses Selenium for reliable Gmail interaction
-- **Logging**: Comprehensive logging for monitoring and debugging
+The bot integrates with Gmail through Selenium WebDriver for reliable email monitoring.
+It uses regex patterns to extract URLs from email content and submits them to urlscan.io's scanning service.
+The threat analysis includes blacklist checking, malicious behavior detection, and suspicious category identification.
+All activities are logged for monitoring and debugging purposes.

+## Requirements

+You'll need Python 3.7 or higher, Chrome browser installed, and a Gmail account with app password enabled.
+An urlscan.io API key is optional but recommended for higher rate limits.

 ## Prerequisites